PervasiveUrbanism/blackbox-v1/publication/05-observations.md

 # Observations

+By May 2026, BlackBox existed as a functioning prototype consisting of multiple interconnected applications accessible through the office network.

-BlackBox V1 successfully demonstrated that an AI-assisted workspace could be developed using a combination of open-source software, locally hosted AI models, and custom integrations.
+The experiment demonstrated that an AI-assisted workspace could be assembled using open-source applications, locally hosted AI models, and custom integrations.
+The central idea of connecting different forms of office knowledge through a conversational interface proved technically possible.

-By the end of the development period, the core ecosystem was operational.
-OpenWebUI provided a conversational interface, while BookStack, PhotoPrism, tldraw, and Heimdall were deployed and accessible through the office network.

-Several of the more ambitious technical experiments were also successful.
-PhotoPrism was extended with AI-assisted architectural image classification, allowing new images to be analysed and assigned custom categories.
-A bridge between OpenWebUI and PhotoPrism made it possible to search the image archive using natural language rather than navigating a conventional folder structure.

-From a technical perspective, the project demonstrated that an individual architect, supported by agentic development tools, could build a relatively complex digital environment within a limited timeframe.

-However, the transition from a functioning prototype to a practical office tool revealed a different set of challenges.
+At the same time, the transition from a working prototype to a practical everyday office tool revealed a different set of challenges.

-## Local AI and the Question of Performance

-One of the original motivations behind BlackBox was the use of local AI models.
-This approach addressed concerns around confidentiality and allowed experimentation without recurring usage costs.

-The development process showed that these advantages came with practical limitations.

-The performance of local models did not always provide the experience expected from everyday professional tools.
-Response times were noticeably slower than commercial systems, particularly in more complex tasks such as AI-assisted image retrieval.

-Reliability was also an issue.
-Although the system could return relevant images and information, the results were not always consistent enough to be trusted without verification.

-This was an important distinction.
-A system can be technically successful while still not reaching the level of usability required for everyday adoption.

-These observations influenced a later shift in thinking.
-A future office AI environment may be more effective as a hybrid system, combining private local models where appropriate with commercial services where higher performance is required.

-## The Difference Between a Prototype and a Product
+## The Difference Between a Prototype and an Office Tool

+One of the most important observations was that technical feasibility does not automatically result in practical adoption.

+BlackBox successfully connected image archives, documentation platforms, AI models, and collaborative environments.
+However, a successful office tool requires more than functionality.
+It must integrate naturally into existing workflows, provide immediate benefits, and require minimal effort from its users.

-BlackBox grew into an extensive ecosystem consisting of multiple applications, integrations, user management systems, and custom workflows.
+During the development process, the scale of the ecosystem gradually increased.
+Additional applications, user management systems, integrations, and custom workflows were introduced.

-Looking back, a smaller and more focused approach would likely have been more appropriate for office adoption.
+Looking back, a more incremental approach may have been more suitable.
+Instead of building a complete ecosystem, individual tools could have been introduced, tested with users, and expanded only once their value had been demonstrated.

-The development process revealed that the value of an AI tool is not determined by the number of available features.
-It depends on whether the tool solves a clear problem in a way that integrates naturally into existing workflows.

-Introducing colleagues to a system that is still heavily experimental creates an additional challenge.
-Users should not be expected to become testers of a complex technological experiment.
-For a digital tool to become part of everyday practice, it needs to provide an immediate and reliable benefit.

-A more incremental development strategy would have allowed individual components to be introduced, tested, and refined before expanding the wider ecosystem.
+This was an important lesson.
+The complexity of a system should be justified by the usefulness it provides.

+## Local AI and Performance

+The original intention of BlackBox was to investigate a fully local AI environment.

+This decision was motivated by concerns regarding confidentiality and by the desire to experiment without recurring costs.
+These remain relevant considerations for architectural practices, particularly when working with confidential competition material or private clients.

+The practical experience, however, showed clear limitations.

+Local models could successfully perform many of the required tasks, including image classification, text generation, and information retrieval.
+However, response times were often considerably slower than commercial AI services.

+This became particularly visible in more complex workflows.

+For example, searching the PhotoPrism archive through OpenWebUI involved several stages.
+The system needed to interpret the user's request, formulate a search, query the image database, and return matching references.
+The workflow was functional, but the delay interrupted the natural conversational experience expected from AI systems.

+The reliability of image retrieval was also dependent on the maturity of the indexing strategy.
+BlackBox V1 relied primarily on AI-generated descriptions and architectural labels.
+A later stage involving image embeddings was planned but not implemented within the timeframe of the project.

+These observations suggested that a practical office system may benefit from a hybrid approach.
+Local models offer control over data and privacy, while commercial cloud services currently provide advantages in speed and capability.

 ## Infrastructure and Maintenance

-Another lesson concerned the amount of work required beyond the AI models themselves.
+Another observation concerned the amount of work required beyond the AI models themselves.

-Installing a language model was only a small part of the process.
-A functioning office system required authentication, user management, network access, software maintenance, documentation, and reliable connections between different applications.
+Installing and running a language model was only a small part of creating a usable office environment.

+A functioning system required user management, network configuration, documentation, software maintenance, backups, and reliable communication between multiple applications.

-As the project matured, development gradually shifted away from creating new features towards maintaining and refining the overall environment.
+As development progressed, a growing amount of time was spent maintaining the ecosystem rather than adding new features.

-This was an important realisation.
-The challenge of implementing AI in practice is not only the intelligence of the model but also the infrastructure surrounding it.
+This highlighted a broader challenge: introducing AI into professional practice is not only a question of intelligence or model quality.
+It also requires robust infrastructure and long-term maintenance.

 ## Agentic Development as an Unexpected Outcome

-One of the most interesting outcomes of BlackBox was not the final platform but the way it was created.
+One of the most interesting outcomes of BlackBox was not a feature of the final platform but the way in which it was developed.

-The ability to move from an idea, through a conversation with an AI system, into a working implementation changed the relationship between professional expertise and software development.
+AI-assisted development made it possible to move from an architectural problem to a functioning digital experiment within a relatively short period of time.

+The importance of this observation was not that AI can write software.
+The more relevant insight was that architects can now investigate highly specific digital problems that previously would have been difficult to address through commercial software or traditional development processes.

+The experience of BlackBox demonstrated this through concrete examples: the creation of a visual archive with AI-assisted indexing, the exploration of conversational access to office knowledge, and the integration of multiple specialised tools into a single environment.

+Many of these experiments would have been difficult to justify as independent software projects.

-The skills and workflows developed during BlackBox have since been transferred to other projects, including AI-supported workflows within my own architectural practice.
+The methods developed during BlackBox have continued beyond the project itself and have influenced later AI-assisted workflows in architectural practice.

-In retrospect, this may be one of the most enduring results of the experiment.
-The specific software components used in BlackBox will inevitably evolve.
-The ability for domain experts to create their own digital tools through collaboration with AI represents a broader change in professional practice.